clusterlink-net/clusterlink/website/content/en/docs/main/concepts/peers.md

  that it may wish to share with other peers.
 A peer is managed by a peer administrator, which is responsible for running the ClusterLink control and data planes.
 The administrator will typically deploy the ClusterLink components by configuring the [Deployment Custom Resource (CR)][operator-cr].
-They may also wish to provide (often) coarse-grained access policies (and often do) in accordance with high level corporate policies (e.g., "production peers should only communicate with other production peers").
+They may also wish to define coarse-grained access policies, in accordance with high level corporate policies (e.g., "production peers should only communicate with other production peers").

 Once a peer has been added to a fabric, it can communicate with any other peer